 What has been done to mitigate or offset the impacts on my community

+Detailed documentation of the vocabulary can be found in the owldoc documentation.

 Core Concepts

-The core concepts and the relationships between them are illustrated in the following diagram:
+A typical use of the core concepts and the relationships between them is illustrated in the following diagram:

 Figure 1 Core Concepts

 The central concept is that of an impact.
-An impact is a consequence of an activity, such as a large construction project.
-Some impacts, such as an increase in pollution or noise levels may have an immediate effect on the quality of life of a community of people.
-Others, such as destruction of wild life habitat, may have little or no immediate direct effect on the quality of life of people but are still regarded as highly significant.
+An impact is a consequence.
+It may, for example, be a consequence of a large scale construction project, but there are many kinds of things that may have an impact.

+An impact has an impact on something.
+For example, an impact may have an impact on a community.
+However an impact can have an impact on a variety of different kinds of thing such as the environment or the economy.
 A predicted impact is a prediction of an impact that an activity may have, where the actual impact is not known.
 There are many reasons the actual impact may not be known.
 For example, impacts that will occur in the future are likely to be predicted rather than known.
 A predicted impact is created by one or more agents, typically a local government organisation, the management of the impacting project or an interested third party.

 There may be many predictions of the impacts of a project.
 Some of these will conflict.
 There are different approaches to predicting impacts that will produce different predictions for the same phenomena.